kurta999/CustomKeyboard/README.md

 7. **LinkCreator** - Easy symlink & hardlink creator within Windows' file explorer
 8. **Sensors** - Backend for sensors with SQLite database for measurements & graphs generation to .html file
 9. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support *(1)
+10. **Filesystem browser** - List files and directories recursively by size starting from specific path - useful for finding bloat on storage
-10. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval
+11. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval
-11. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.
+12. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.
-12. **TerminalHotkey** - Hotkey for terminal, like in Linux.
+13. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
-12. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application
+14. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application

 *(1) This is an outdated part of this project, it doesn't support sizers.
 It's not recommended to create GUI without sizers, only use it if you know what you are doing.